Designed

 hand to help you indulge.

-Room may be the best place to appreciate the
+The Chedi's sprawling The Bar & Living Room may be the best place to appreciate the

 multicultural mix.
 Tibetan temple bells sit in rows next